Schulman-Coaching/partnership-tax-ai-engine/DEPLOYMENT_STATUS.md

 - Database and caching layers operational

 ### What Needs Attention
-- Docker containerization issues
+- Triggering GitHub Actions workflow for final deployment
-- Build phase of CI/CD pipeline
+- Verifying ECS service health and load balancer integration
-- Final deployment automation
+- Testing application functionality in production environment

 ### Business Impact
 Once deployed, the Partnership Tax Logic Engine will be ready for: